noonchen/STDF-Viewer/README.md

 ### **Analyzing test data**

-***Importance Notice**: Functional Tests (FTR) have no test value, instead, the test flag is used as the test value for drawing trend charts and histograms; Multiple Parameter Tests (MPR) are currently not supported, because I don't have a STDF file contains MPR records to test :(*
+***Importance Notice**: Functional Tests (FTR) have no test value, instead, the test flag is used as the test value for drawing trend charts and histograms*

 All test items in the STDF file will be shown in the `Test Selection`, in which you can select single or multiple test item(s).
 The search box below can help you find test item(s) more easily.